angelordonezretamar/CPE322/Lab9/images/README.md

-images from the lab used in the readme
+images from the lab included in the readme